TVR Wedge chassis sill (‘outrigger’) repairs

 Between the early Series 1 Tasmins and the later Wedges, there were only minor changes in this area of the chassis.
 The more obvious modifications occurred in the engine bay, in order to allow fitment of the Rover V8 in place of the Ford V6.
 However, the dimensions of the tubes and plates do differ between the early and late cars: see the drawings for details.

-With the introduction of the 3.9L engine, the shortcomings of the original semi-trailing arm suspension were rectified by the adoption of the ‘A’ frame design; basically a single wishbone, with the upper link still being the driveshaft.
-A 'torque reaction' rod was incorporated, that links the ‘A’ frame to the rearmost chassis tube under the seats.
-To allow room for the torque-reaction rod, this rear chassis tube was moved forward a few inches.
+With the introduction of the 3.9L engine, the shortcomings of the original semi-trailing arm suspension were addressed by the adoption of the ‘A’ frame design; basically a single wishbone, with the upper link still being the driveshaft.
+A 'torque reaction' rod (or tie-rod) was incorporated, that links the ‘A’ frame to the rearmost chassis tube under the seats.
+To allow room for the tie-rod, this rear chassis tube was moved forward a few inches.
 The result was a cutout in the sill plate that did not appear on the pre-‘A’ frame cars.

 Effective repair of these areas is not difficult providing you have access to a reasonably equipped toolkit, a large vice, an angle grinder and a MIG welder.
-The MIG doesn’t have to be huge: 90 Amps is adequate (I’ve used a SIP portable unit; Clarke and others make comparable equipment).
+The MIG doesn’t have to be huge: 120 Amps is adequate (I have an Oxford but SIP, Clarke and others make serviceable equipment).
 The required pieces are simple to fabricate as long as you have a hefty bench vice, a big hammer and a drill.
-The actual materials cost is surprisingly low (I’ve replaced both tubes and all four plates and had change from £23): the job is however very labour-intensive and hence it costs to have the work done professionally.
+The actual materials cost used to be surprisingly low (I’ve replaced both tubes and all four plates and had change from £23) but the cost of steel has gone up a lot in recent years: the job is however very labour-intensive and hence it costs to have the work done professionally.

 Briefly, the sill tubes are welded across the protruding ends of three outriggers that pass under the floor from the central ‘spine’ of the chassis.
 The forward outrigger is actually formed by two tubes, is thus fairly rigid and acts as a good datum point for measurements.